Don't be afraid to travel, even with all those kids!

 3) how cold weather affects electric road trips

 Not my proudest moment admittedly, but I learned a good deal, and most importantly enjoyed my time with the kids.
-These are the things they remember the most!
+I’m sure they won’t forget this trip.

 Hi!
 We spent our 2019 spring break exploring and hiking an enormous amount across Washington state.
 We would now like to move there immediately.
 We explored North Cascades National Park, Mount Rainier National Park, Mount St. Helens Volcanic National Monument, and Olympic National Park.
 We brought our 14-year old daughter, 13-year old son, and 3-year old son, but only paid for the three kids’ tickets because O and I both had vouchers to use.